PLANNING, PREPARING FOR & HANDLING INTERVIEWS

-Please visit the Company’s website before your interview in order to fully prepare yourself for any questions relating to the company.
-Find out as much as you can about the company; its reputation, size, what it does and its history.
+Visit the Company’s website before your interview in order to fully prepare yourself for any questions relating to the company.
+Find out as much as you can about the company; it’s reputation, size, what it does and it’s history.

 Your Rubicon Consultant will be able to provide you with a job description, and give you a good idea of the person who will be conducting the interview, including their name and job title.
 It would also be beneficial to look up the interviewer on LinkedIn where you will learn important and influential information that you can mention at interview.